tallmanbrew/verify-secrets/README.md

 # firenza/verify-secrets

-If you use github secrets in your workflows use this action to verify all secrets are defined at either org or repo level.
+If you use github secrets in your workflows use this action to verify all secrets are accessible to this repository via environment, organization, or repository defined secrets.

 ## Prerequisites
 - This action requires a personal access token with admin rights to repo